 Collect W-9 forms before paying: get a W-9 from every subcontractor before the first payment.
 The W-9 gives you their legal name, TIN, and business type — everything you need to prepare the 1099 in January without chasing them.

 Tracking in ExpenseBot: subcontractor invoices received via Gmail are scanned and logged as expenses.
-Tag each to the relevant client project, and use the profit-by-client view to see subcontractor costs by client at a glance.
-At year-end, filter by "Contract Labor" category to identify every subcontractor who may have crossed the $600 threshold.
+Tag each to the relevant client, and ask the AI chat for profit by client to see subcontractor costs by client at a glance.
+At year-end, filter by "Contract Labor" category to identify every subcontractor who may have crossed the $2,000 threshold for the 2026 tax year.

 For the agency management overview, see the agencies solution.
 For billing clients for combined labor and passthrough costs, see bill client invoice.
 For the Schedule C guide to deducting contract labor and vendor costs, see Schedule C expense guide.